esfandia/git-presentation/git-presentation.md

+# Quick-and-dirty intro to Git
+## (by someone who doesn't know that much about it either) ##

+Babak Esfandiari

+babak@sce.carleton.ca

+---

 # What is Git?
 - A distributed version control system
+ - local repositories (so, not client-server), means can work offline
+ - teamwork achieved through multiple repositories and agreed upon workflow (more on that later)
-- created by Linus Torvalds to solve his own problem
+- created by Linus Torvalds to solve his own problems

 ---
 # Installing Git